RosettaDrone/rosettadrone/README.md

 This is the official and actively maintained RosettaDrone project.

+RosettaDrone is a framework for developing and testing software with DJI drones.
-RosettaDrone is a MAVLink wrapper for the DJI SDK, which allows users to fly DJI drones using MAVLink-speaking ground control stations.
-In theory it should work with any MAVLink GCS.
+It provides a MAVLink wrapper which allows users to control DJI drones using MAVLink-speaking ground control stations and offers tools and features for implementing and testing AI scripts.

 *** IMPORTANT SAFETY NOTE ***